CompassLabs/docs/docs/tutorial-basics/20_Environments.md

 ### Observation
 The `UniV3Obs` contains the following useful methods:
-- `block`: current block of the simulation.
+- `block: int`: current block of the simulation.
-- `chain`: the chain the environment is running on.
+- `chain: str`: the chain the environment is running on.
-- `date`: current date of the simulation.
+- `date: datetime`: current date of the simulation.
-- `pools`: pool addresses included in the simulation.
+- `pools: List[str]`: pool addresses included in the simulation.
 - `pool_tokens(pool: str) -> Tuple[str, str]`: get the symbols of the tokens in a pool.
 - `pool_positions(pool: str, owner: str, tick_lower: int, tick_upper: int) -> dict`: get the pool position of an owner in the specified tick range.
 - `nft_positions(token_id: int) -> dict`: get the LP position data of an LP NFT.